FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Introduction

-To overcome this limitation, we build our method on Generalizable NeRF Transformer (GNT) \cite{t2023AttentionAllThat}, a generalizable view synthesis method which has been pre-trained on a large corpus of more easily obtainable static scenes.
-GNT utilizes neural image-based rendering (IBR) \cite{wang2021IBRNetLearningMultiView} which means synthesizing a novel view pixel-wise, by projecting camera rays as epipolar lines into neighbouring source views and then aggregating image information along them.
+To overcome this limitation, we utilize a pre-trained rendering backbone based on Generalizable NeRF Transformer (GNT) \cite{t2023AttentionAll}, a generalizable view synthesis method which has been pre-trained on a large corpus of more easily obtainable static scenes.
+GNT performs neural image-based rendering (IBR) \cite{wang2021IBRNetLearning}, synthesizing a novel view by pixel-wise projecting camera rays as epipolar lines into neighbouring source views and then aggregating image information along them.
 However, in dynamic scenes, projections of independently moving scene content are likely displaced with respect to the epipolar lines.
-Therefore, we use a per-scene learned scene flow field to bend camera rays, so they follow the motion of the scene content for each time frame of the source observations as shown in \cref{fig:method} (top).
+Therefore, we use a per-scene learned scene flow field to bend camera rays, so they follow the motion of the scene content over time as shown in \cref{fig:method}.
 The core optimization is thus simplified by shifting focus from jointly learning the complex interplay of scene geometry, color, and temporal changes to a separate step of learning the scene dynamics.

-With this approach, we are able to reduce the necessary per-scene setup time to about 2 hours, an improvement by an order of magnitude compared to previous methods, while getting comparable rendering quality as illustrated in \cref{fig:method} (bottom).
+With this approach, we are able to reduce the necessary per-scene setup time to about 1.5 hours, an improvement by an order of magnitude compared to previous methods, while getting comparable rendering quality.
 Additionally, this dynamics-focused optimization process allows us to create a training regime which enables optimizing the scene flow network on a single Nvidia 3080 RTX GPU.
-This stands in addition to the capability of concurrently fine-tuning the GNT, further enhancing the model's performance.
-In summary, our contributions are: \begin{itemize} \item \textit{Introducing FlowIBR}, a novel view synthesis method for dynamic scenes which combines a pre-trained neural image-based rendering method with a per-scene optimized scene flow field to decrease training time. \item \textit{Presenting a dynamics-centred training regime} which allows for fast training of the proposed method on a single consumer-grade GPU. \item \textit{Demonstrating the performance of FlowIBR} on the Nvidia Dynamic Scenes Dataset \cite{yoon2020NovelViewSynthesis} showing competitive rendering quality despite significantly lower training times with respect to the state-of-the-art. \end{itemize} Code for the proposed method will be made available\footnote{\url{https://flowibr.github.io}}.
+In summary, our contributions are: \begin{itemize} \item \textit{Introducing FlowIBR}, a novel view synthesis method for dynamic scenes which combines a per-scene optimized scene flow field with a pre-trained neural image-based rendering method to decrease training time. \item \textit{Presenting a dynamics-centred training regime} which allows for fast training of the proposed method on a single consumer-grade GPU. \item \textit{Demonstrating the performance of FlowIBR} on the Nvidia Dynamic Scenes Dataset \cite{yoon2020NovelView} showing competitive rendering quality despite significantly lower training times with respect to the state-of-the-art. \end{itemize} Code for the proposed method will be made available\footnote{\url{https://github.com/buesma/flowibr}}.